by-ryan/libart-paperback/README.md

 ## Feature Requests

-Feature requests can be sent to ryan@helloryan.se.
+Feature requests can be sent to art@helloryan.se.

 ## Build System